voxel-wiki/voxel-wiki.github.io/content/wiki/bloxels/index.md

 ## Introduction

-> Wanna clone Minecraft?
+> Pssst, hey, wanna clone Minecraft?
 Well, here you go!

 Really, creating your own Bloxel game *appears* easy on the surface, it's *just cubes* after all, so what could *possibly* be so hard about this?!

-This guide will show just how much complexity is hidden behind the blocks, break it down into digestible pieces, so that you too can create what you want, but on solid foundations.
+This guide will show just *how much* complexity is hidden behind the blocks, breaks it down into digestible pieces, so that you, too, can create what you want, but on solid foundations.

 Let's get started!